 Education: Every adolescent or teen that we treat at Millcreek, a treatment facility located in Arkansas, attends our fully accredited school program, which is held Monday through Friday.
 Each child will be given a distinct, individualized education plan based on their specific academic needs.

 Depending on the treatment track in which your child is enrolled they may also participate in some, or all, of the following:

 - Individual therapy

 - Family therapy

 - Therapeutic job / activity program

-Once your child has completed the residential treatment program here at Millcreek, a case manager will meet with you and your child in order to help identify what the next best plan of action should be.
-These case managers can help schedule any necessary follow-up appointments with outpatient providers and can assist you and your child in finding and contacting resources that are available for support within your community.
+Once your child has completed our residential self-harm treatment program at Millcreek, a case manager will meet with you and your child in order to help identify what the next best plan of action should be.
+Our treatment facility’s case managers can help schedule any necessary follow-up appointments with outpatient providers and can assist you and your child in finding and contacting resources that are available for support within your Arkansas community.
 For those patients who qualify, there is also the option of entering into a waiver program where individuals can return home and still receive any additional assistance with daily living skills that may be needed.